 My new room was very big, but it was unfurnished.
 So all I can say in that regard is –Blessed be IKEA!
 And I quickly managed to fill it up with lots of cute stuff. 🙂 The flat consisted of 4 rooms, a shared kitchen and bathroom.
 Unfortunately we didn´t have a living room were we could all gather and chill, so the main hub of our home was the kitchen.

-From the very begining I was very happy living in the shared flat.
+From the very beginning, I was very happy living in the shared flat.
 I was very lucky with all the flatmates I had during my stay there (which were quite a few).
-At the begining it was 3 guys and me, but by the end of my stay we were 3 girls and 1 guy.
+At the beginning it was 3 guys and me, but by the end of my stay we were 3 girls and 1 guy.

 It was an international flat, so I crossed paths with people from Austria, Poland, Singapore, and Mexico.
 I was very happy with my flatmates, everyone was lovely <3 they were not only my flatmates, but also my friends.
 Generally speaking sharing a home is not easy, but when you find people with whom you click then it is a very cool experience.
 I would argue that the beauty of the shared flats is that either you love or you hate each other. 😀